Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ```

-Looking at `challenge.py`, it appears that its pulling some text from `https://x.com/Abhinav04139720.txt` and then encoding it using `xor`, and then writing it to a file named `output
+Looking at `challenge.py`, it appears that its pulling some text from `https://x.com/Abhinav04139720.txt` and then encoding it using `xor`, and then writing it to a file named `output.txt`.
+That's all fine and dandy, but what is `xor`?

+## xor

+`xor`, or `exclusive or` is a logic gate.
+In a basic sense, a logic gate is the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODA2Mzk5OTZdfQ==
+eyJoaXN0b3J5IjpbLTgyNTQ3MTY5OV19
 -->